FAQ

 +

-For crowdinvesting in co-ownership, Foxstone takes the following fees: 3% of the gross value of the asset once the transaction is concluded and management fees of 0.05% to 0.25% of the property price, decreasing according to the amount of the transaction.
+For co-ownership investments, Foxstone charges a finder’s fee of the gross value of the asset at acquisition and management fees ranging from 0.05% to 0.25% of the property price (decreasing with the size of the transaction).

 +